 You won’t get very far with a bow and no arrows.
 So, choosing the right arrows is also an important decision.
 To be honest, getting this choice right often takes a lot of trial and error.

 As you start to use a bow more, you’ll get a feel for which arrows are best for you and your needs.
 Then, you can upgrade your arrows.
-Remember, the bow you choose will also have an influence on which arrows you use.
+Remember, the bow you choose will also influence which arrows you use.

 Deciding which bow to buy is a personal decision.
-You need to choose a piece of kit that’s suited to your skill level, physique, and goals.
+You need to choose a kit that suits your skill level, physique, and goals.
+I hope you found the list of the best survival bow useful!

 The bows reviewed in this guide represent several different options.
 They can all be a good purchase choice, depending on your reasons for buying.

-When you’re choosing the best survival bow for you, it’s important to think about factors such as materials, draw length and weight, and features.
+When choosing the best survival bow for you, it’s important to consider factors such as materials, draw length and weight, and features.
 You also need to buy some good arrows, and then take time to decide which arrows you prefer overall.

 You may also need to buy a nocking point for the string, if the bow you choose doesn’t have one.
 In most cases they aren’t included unless you buy a complete set.

-The most important thing is that you take into account all the information you can get.
+The most important thing is that you consider all the information you can get.
 This will help you to choose a survival bow that you can really enjoy using.

 After all, there’s nothing quite like the primal feeling of hitting your target using a well-chosen survival bow.
 It’s one of the great pleasures of life.